lancenacabuan/theosis/README.md

 ### *Glorify God.
 Emulate Christ.*
 The Christian calling transcends mere moral improvement or personal success; it is a divine invitation to reflect God’s glory and grow into the likeness of Christ.
 This transformative process, known as *theosis*, encapsulates the ultimate purpose of human life in Christ.
 While this calling may appear lofty, it is neither unattainable nor self-derived.
 Instead, it is rooted in God’s design for humanity, sustained by His grace, and empowered by the Holy Spirit.

-### **1. Glorify God: Reflecting His Glory in All We Do**
+### **1. Glorify God**
 The first dimension of the Christian calling is to glorify God in every aspect of life.
-This involves mirroring His holiness, greatness, and love through our thoughts, actions, and relationships.
+This involves reflecting His holiness, greatness, and love through thoughts, actions, and relationships.
 As bearers of the imago Dei (image of God), believers are called to reflect His divine attributes and reveal His presence in the world.

 The Apostle Paul describes this transformative journey in **2 Corinthians 3:18**: *“We all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory.”* This transformation occurs not by human effort but through the power of the Holy Spirit as believers live in communion with Christ.
 By engaging in practices such as prayer, Scripture study, and worship, Christians progressively grow in their ability to reflect God’s glory, participating in His divine life and holiness.

-### **2. Emulate Christ: Growing into His Likeness**
+### **2. Emulate Christ**
 The second dimension of *theosis* is the call to emulate Christ, which involves not merely imitating His actions but allowing His character to transform every aspect of life.
 This transformation impacts the way believers think, love, and live, conforming them to Christ’s image as described in **Romans 8:29**: *“For those whom He foreknew, He also predestined to become conformed to the image of His Son.”*

 Christ serves as the ultimate model for humility, love, and obedience.
 However, this growth into Christlikeness is not achieved through self-effort.
 It is a grace-driven process enabled by communion with Him and the indwelling power of the Holy Spirit.
 Through this ongoing transformation, believers reflect His love, compassion, and holiness to the world, fulfilling their purpose as His disciples.